Ask Some of These Interview Questions if you Want to Impress

 Obviously you can’t ask your interviewer all 50 of these questions, but having a list of 10 or so will help you stay prepared for your big interview.

-Have you ever done some really great research before an interview, drafted up a few really great questions to ask… and then had them answered before you could even ask?
+Have you ever done some really great research before an interview, drafted up a few really solid questions to ask… and then had them answered before you could even ask?

 This happens all the time!
 You never know what your interviewer is going to cover, so it’s best to come prepared.